Carmen Sandiego (video game series): Carmen Sandiego Adventures in Math

-Where in the World Is Carmen Sandiego's Luggage
+Where in the World Is Carmen Sandiego's Luggage?

 This is a Carmen Sandiego game that was based on the game shows and video games, and "was used as part of a classroom-based customer service training course at Scandinavian Airways Systems (SAS)".
 Games and Learning writes: "The corporate sector...embraced game-based learning early on with games like Where in the World is Carmen Sandiego’s Luggage?, a customer service training tool".
 The date of release is unknown.

 Carmen Sandiego Returns

 This title was released in 2015 on iOS and Windows.

 Where in the World Is Carmen Sandiego?
 The Trivia Game

 In 2019, Houghton Mifflin Harcourt licensed Carmen Sandiego to Global Eagle for them to make a trivia game to be played on airlines.

-Carmen Sandiego handheld
+Carmen Sandiego Handheld Electronic Game

 In late 2019, Basic Fun released an interactive handheld version of Carmen Sandiego.

-Carmen Sandiego: To Steal Or Not To Steal
+Carmen Sandiego: To Steal or Not To Steal

-The game was released in 2020.
+The interactive animated film was released on Netflix in 2020.
 It involves Carmen Sandiego saving Ivy and Zack when V.I.L.E. captures them during a heist in Shanghai.